SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 Structures
 ==========

-:newTerm:`Structures` in Swift are general-purpose, flexible constructs that become the building blocks of your program.
+:newTerm:`Structures` in Swift are general-purpose, flexible building blocks for your program.
-They are more than the simple structures you may be familiar with coming from other languages like C and Objective-C.
+They are far more powerful
+than the simple structures
+you may be familiar with
-They are far more powerful,
-providing new ways to architect your code for optimal safety and performance.
+from other languages such as C and Objective-C, providing new ways to architect your code for optimal safety and performance.